anonymous-ICLR22/Trust-Region-Methods-in-Multi-Agent-Reinforcement-Learning/README.md

 ```

 ### Multi-agent MuJoCo
-Following the instructios in https://github.com/openai/mujoco-py and https://github.com/schroederdewitt/multiagent_mujoco to setup a mujoco environment.
+Following the instructions in https://github.com/openai/mujoco-py and https://github.com/schroederdewitt/multiagent_mujoco to setup a mujoco environment.
 In the end, remember to set the following environment variables:
 ``` Bash
 LD_LIBRARY_PATH=${HOME}/.mujoco/mujoco200/bin;
 LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libGLEW.so